THE T.H.R.E.A.D System™

 In practice, this means creating intentional feedback loops, gathering stories from across the organization, and integrating quantitative data with qualitative insight.
 Harvesting Wisdom is about turning to your people and your past to activate the intelligence already present in your culture.

-Leaders Who Harvest Wisdom
+When You Harvest Wisdom

 Harvest Wisdom Reflection Matrix

-Self Team Organization
+Self Community Organization

 What experiences or insights have I ignored that may offer guidance?